duyenle1312/tfjs/README.md

 # tfjs
-Deployed an AI Node Project using Tensorflow framework
+Deployed an AI Node Project using Tensorflow Framework provided by Google